Shen Li

 Below, * denotes equal contribution or alphabetical ordering.

-1. Revealing User Cognitive Processes for Efficient Preference Learning
+1. Uncovering Human Cognitive Processes for Efficient Preference Learning

 figure